-Delicious black bean salsa filled with corn, tomatoes, peppers, red onions, lime juice and fresh cilantro.
-A delicious Mexican appetizer that everyone loves!
+Delicious black bean salsa is an easy recipe with corn, tomatoes, peppers, red onions, lime juice and fresh cilantro.
+A delicious Mexican party appetizer that everyone loves!

 Table of Contents

 I can’t wait to share this black bean and corn salsa recipe with you today featuring all of my favorite ingredients.
 It’s so easy to whip up and is such a yummy healthy snack!

 My husband is not a huge guacamole fan (or avocado fan for that matter, more avocado salsa for me!), but he LOVES this black bean salsa.
 It’s the perfect party food served along with jalapeño poppers!